CDLUC3/mrt-doc/project.md

 - Improve Ingest Callback to notify clients that inventory work is complete
   - UCB will likely like this as well
 - Eliminate OAI and Sword!
+- Replicate Dryad
+  - Redploy services with new node
+    - [ ] Replication: 6/14
+    - [ ] Storage and Access:
+    - [ ] Audit
+    - [ ] Inventory
+  - Start replication to Glacier
+  - Delete content from Wasabi

 ## Modernizing Deployments